 Sounds a little like a college football conference but really, this land IS big, sir.

 This region has no official borders but is loosely considered the column of coast flanked by mountaintops and ocean that meanders between Carmel and San Simeon.

 Running about ninety miles, it seems custom-made for a great day’s drive.
 Easy, even when including stops for sightseeing and sustenance.

 For most of the trip we were within sight of the ocean and often looking straight down on it.

 It can make a body queasy.

-The Pacific Coast Highway, California State Highway 1, is a remarkable piece of road.
+The Pacific Coast Highway, California State Highway 1, is a remarkable piece of road, and it is a good idea to keep your vehicle in top condition.

 Thirty-three bridges connect one wickedly winding section of cliff-clinging roadway to the next.

 It’s slow going and imperative to keep the old eyeballs glued to the blacktop — hard to do considering the magnificent vista viewing opportunities.

 More than once Veronica gave me a gentle reminder that certain death may be impending if I didn’t focus…